Owzaa/medical-app/README.md

-# Getting Started with Create React App
+# Getting Started with Medical-App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was was created with Material-UI components..

 ## Available Scripts